Tackle Football Frequently Asked Questions (FAQ’s)

 Q. When will the fundraiser take place?

-A. The selling of fundraiser cards can begin immediately upon registration of your player once you receive the cards from our office.
-NOTE: fundraiser cards are dated and are only good until June of next year.
-Cards typically sell better for those who distribute them earlier in the year as opposed to waiting until practice starts.
+A. The selling of fundraiser cards can begin immediately upon registration of your Athlete once you receive the cards from our office.

-Q. My child has never participated before.
-Once I sign him/her up, what do I need to do next?
+Q. My Athlete has never participated before.
+Once I sign them up, what do I need to do next?

-Q. Does my child need to have a physical?
+Q. Does my Athlete need to have a physical?

-A. Yes, your child will need to have a sports physical on file with the office before he/she participates in practices or games.
+A. Yes, your Athlete will need to have a sports physical on file with the office before they participate in practices or games.
 Physicals are good for one year from the date of examination.

 Q. Besides a sports physical, is there any other documents that I will need to provide?

-A. Yes, a copy of your child’s birth certificate must also be on file before he/she participates in practice or games.
+A. Yes, a copy of your Athlete’s birth certificate must also be on file before they participates in practice or games.

 Q. What item(s) should I purchase/provide for my child to play football?